I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_sriov_bar_resources_info.md

 ## Members

-`BarIndex`

-A USHORT value that specifies the BAR index on the VF.
-This value is the offset of the register within the table of BARs in the PCI configuration space.

-`BarResourcesOffset`

-A ULONG value that specifies the offset, in units of bytes, from the beginning of this structure to a <a href="..\wudfwdm\ns-wudfwdm-_cm_partial_resource_descriptor.md">CM_PARTIAL_RESOURCE_DESCRIPTOR</a> structure.

 `Header`

 The type, revision, and size of the <b>NDIS_SRIOV_BAR_RESOURCES_INFO</b> structure.
 This member is formatted as an <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.